 Since Biblical prophecies from Ọlọrun (Most High) indicate that the people of Jebus, Ekron and Edom would be possessed by biblical Israel, this information can be used in determining the location of the scattered sheep of biblical Israel today.
-I do not know much about how the Ewe and Ga-Dangme who are of biblical Israel just as the Yoruba, identify themselves so the comparisons mentioned here are limited to the Yoruba.
+I do not know much about how the Mina, Ewe and Ga-Dangme, etc., who are of biblical Israel just as the Aku (aka Ọmọ Oduduwa), identify themselves so the comparisons mentioned here are limited to the Aku.

-When the Ẹgbẹ Ọmọ Oodua who are mentioned in the bible as ISRAEL left Ejigbo (Egypt) by Ọlọrun’s hand to inherit the Promised Land they met the Jebusites who were living on one of the mounts of Jerusalem.
+When the Ẹgbẹ Ọmọ Oodua who are mentioned in the bible as ISRAEL left ancient Egypt by Ọlọrun’s hand to inherit the Promised Land they met the Jebusites who were living on one of the mounts of Jerusalem.
 This location is named in the Bible as Jebus.
 Many years later Oba Daodu (David) took that portion of the Land from the Jebusites and Solomon (Daodu’s heir) built the Temple over a threshing floor previously owned by a Jebusite.
-Looking at the relationship between both peoples it is obvious that, unlike others who the Israelites met in the Land, the Jebusites offered little resistance to the biblical Israelites.
-Additionally, the fate of the Jebusites in biblical Israel after the transition of Daodu as described in Zechariah 9:6-7 (perhaps it is mentioned in detail in “lost” books like the Book of Shemaiah (2 Chronicles 2:15)) is that the Ẹgbẹ Ọmọ Oodua absorbed them.
+The fate of the Jebusites in biblical Israel is described in Zechariah 9:6-7 (perhaps it is mentioned in detail in “lost” books like the Book of Shemaiah (2 Chronicles 2:15)), that the they would be part of Judah (actually Ifẹ Owodaye).

 This implies that it is very much possible to find the Jebusites today among the scattered sheep of biblical Israel, especially in the region of West Africa referred to in Hosea 11:11 as Assyria (the Hausawa or Hausa people).
-The Yoruba are mostly in the southwest region of Nigeria, an Amorite-defined nation whom the Amorites of Britain gave charge to the Fulani who have thoroughly brainwashed and colonized the Hausa).
-Not surprisingly there exist a people in Yorubaland called the Ijebu (Jebu according to the British slave masters) who today appear so indistinguishable from other Yoruba peoples, except for their high level of frugality and financial acumen and a peculiar penchant for partying.
+The Aku are mostly in the southwest region of Nigeria, an Amorite-defined nation whom the Amorites of Britain gave charge to the Fulani who have thoroughly brainwashed and colonized the Hausa).
+Not surprisingly there exist a people in Akuland called the Ijebu (Jebu according to the British slave masters) who today appear so indistinguishable from other Aku peoples because they all have Oluiwa aka Oduduwa as their progenitor.
+But are noted for their high level of frugality and financial acumen and a peculiar penchant for partying.
 There are various versions of their history but one has it that the first Ọba of each of the two principal Ijebu divisions were appointed from Ile-Ifẹ, actions which are most likely glimpses of the perfect one to come (Revelations 2:26-27) and that their ancestor is Oluiwa who is Oodua.
-Thus the Ijẹbu are also Ọmọ Oodua which explains why they were easily unified with the rest of the Ọmọ Oodua
+Thus the Ijẹbu are also Ọmọ Oodua which explains why they were easily unified with the rest of the Ọmọ Oodua.

 Since the biblical Jebusites are truly the Ijebu their presence as one of the Ẹgbẹ Ọmọ Oodua can be used to identify the people of Ekron (also spelled as Accaron), a Philistine division and descendants of Misri (Egypt), as Eṣumare the Saviour said they will be absorbed into biblical Israel (Zechariah 9:7).